leuas/Vrdndi/README.md

 ## Limitation
-Technically, the model *can* aim for productivity if you have enough high-quality data. **But** it's really difficult to reach since current state of the project doesn't do anything to explicitly form the feed in a way to achieve the primary goal.
+Technically, the model *can* aim for productivity if you have enough high-quality data.
+But it's really difficult to reach since current state of the project doesn't do anything to explicitly form the feed in a way to achieve the primary goal.

 It's more like keeping or organizing your feed as you want, even if it's not in a *productive* way.
 In the future version, we may reach that goal.
 (Say add RL?)

-Again current architecture is expermental; likely more data is required for further improvement
+Again current architecture is experimental; likely more data (more time) is required for further improvement

 ## File Strcuture